BCPhA eTraining is here

 Earning your annual 15 hours of continuing education credits has never been easier or more cost-effective.
 Online courses are self-directed and you can complete at times that are convenient for you.

 Our eTraining programs are designed to provide you with further knowledge and confidence to continue to improve your level of patient care, while meeting your annual CE requirements.
-As a BCPhA member, enjoy more than 40 courses with more being added throughout the year.
-Non-members can access some complimentary courses too.
+As a BCPhA member, enjoy more than 80 courses with more being added throughout the year.

 - Internet Explorer